samucodesh/intro/docs/intro-to-oss/what-is-open-source.md

 ## Brief History of Open Source

-The history of open source dates back to the early days of computing when software was freely shared among researchers and developers.
+The history of open source dates back to the early days of computing, when software was freely shared among researchers and developers.

 ### Early Beginnings